browniebroke/deezer-python/CONTRIBUTING.md

 ### Report Bugs

-Report bugs on the [issues page].
+Report bugs on [our issues page][gh-issues].
 If you are reporting a bug, please include:

 - Any details about your local setup that might be helpful in troubleshooting.
 - Detailed steps to reproduce the bug.